allpaca/V8Harvest/V8Harvest_2011.md

 }
 assertEquals(["0", "10"], test(0));

 function test1(x, y, z) {
+  // Put into dictionary mode.
   arguments.__defineGetter__("5", function () { return 0; });

-  delete arguments[5];
+  // Delete a property from the dictionary. delete arguments[5];

-  return arguments[2];
+  // Look up a property in the dictionary. return arguments[2];
 }